 Use Your Traditional IRA to Make a “Tax-Free” Gift to the Institute for Justice.

-The IRA Charitable Transfer is an excellent way to make gifts and receive tax benefits in return.
-As you plan your required minimum distributions for this year, consider using your IRA account to make the most of your charitable giving.
+The Qualified Charitable Distribution (QCD) is an excellent way to show your support for the Institute for Justice and receive tax benefits in return.
+As you plan your required minimum distributions (RMD), consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

-- You must be age 70½ or older at the time of gift.
+- You must be 70½ or older at the time of gift.

-- IRA Charitable Transfers are excluded gross income for federal income tax purposes on your IRS Form 1040.
-You receive no charitable deduction
+- IRA Qualified Charitable Distributions are excluded as gross income for federal income tax purposes on your IRS Form 1040.

 Questions and Answers